Deep Bayesian Active Learning for Accelerating Stochastic Simulation

-\textbf{SEIR Simulation.} To show that \ours{} indeed provides a more flexible and faster alternative to GP, we begin with a simple stochastic, discrete, chain-binomial SEIR compartmental model as our stochastic simulator.
-In this model, susceptible individuals ($S$) become exposed ($E$) through interactions with infectious individuals ($I$) and are eventually removed ($R$), see Appendix \ref{app:seir_model} for details.
+\textbf{SEIR Compartmental Model.} To highlight the difference between NP and GP, we begin with a simple stochastic, discrete, chain-binomial SEIR compartmental model as our stochastic simulator.
+In this model, susceptible individuals ($S$) become exposed ($E$) through interactions with infectious individuals ($I$) and are eventually removed ($R$), details are deferred to the Appendix \ref{app:seir_model}.

 We set the total population $N=S+E+I+R$ as $100,000$, the initial number of exposed individuals as $E_0=2,000$, and the initial number of infectious individuals as $I_0=2,000$.
-The latent period varies between approximately $1.5$ to $4$ days, i.e. latent individuals move to the infectious stage at a rate $\varepsilon \in [0.25,0.65]$ (step 0.05) that is inversely proportional to the latent period, the infectious period $\mu^{-1}$ is set to be equal to 1 day, and let the basic reproduction number $R_0$ (which in this case coincides with the transmissibility rate $\beta$) vary between $1.1$ and $4.0$ (step $0.1$).
-Here, each $(\beta,\varepsilon)$ pair corresponds to a specific scenario, which determines the parameters $\theta$ (2-dimensional input).
-We simulate the first $100$ days of the epidemic for the infectious population (output dimension $100$) with a total of $300$ scenarios.
-We generate $30$ samples for each scenario.
+We assume latent individuals move to the infectious stage at a rate $\varepsilon \in [0.25,0.65]$ (step 0.05), the infectious period $\mu^{-1}$ is set to be equal to 1 day, and we let the basic reproduction number $R_0$ (which in this case coincides with the transmissibility rate $\beta$) vary between $1.1$ and $4.0$ (step $0.1$).
+Here, each $(\beta,\varepsilon)$ pair corresponds to a specific scenario, which determines the parameters $\theta$.
+We simulate the first $100$ days of the epidemic with a total of $300$ scenarios and generate $30$ samples for each scenario.